Wednesday, December 15, 2021

 When Up the Creek was finally finished and released in April, 1984, somewhat surprisingly given the subject matter, it received some somewhat favorable reviews.
 Both Siskel and Ebert gave it a thumbs up.
 Said Ebert, “The film belongs to an honorable movie tradition, the slapstick comedy.
 It is superficial, obvious, vulgar, idiotic, goofy, sexy, and predictable.
 Those are all, by the way, positive qualities -- at least, in an Undergraduate Slob Movie.”
 Some reviews weren’t as kind, but the overall gist was if you had to see one of these damnable things, you could do a lot worse than this one.

 Up the Creek would go on to earn nearly $12-million at the box-office.
 And while it didn’t lose money, it failed to light things up like Police Academy -- $81-million, Revenge of the Nerds -- $42-million, or Bachelor Party (1984) -- $39-million, did that same year.
 It might’ve done better if it was released during the summer, but with Indiana Jones and the Temple of Doom (1984), Ghostbusters and Gremlins (1984) all looming, maybe not.
-I mean, I think it was already getting squeezed by Romancing the Stone (1984) and Friday the 13th Part IV: The Final Chapter (1984), which also came out in April.
+I mean, I think it was already getting squeezed by Romancing the Stone (1984) and Friday the 13th Part IV: The Final Chapter (1984), which also came out in April that year.

 The family Arkoff would next tackle Hellhole (1985), a fairly risible horror film about a woman trapped in an insane asylum with the man who was trying to kill her.
-After that, Louis would team up with Debra Hill -- Halloween (1978), The Fog (1980), for a series of loose remakes of AIP's back catalog for Showtime under the umbrella of Rebel Highway (1994) -- with the caveat that the chosen filmmakers could do whatever they wanted as long as they did it within the allotted budget of $1.7 million, which included updated takes on Roadracers (1959), Shake Rattle and Rock!
+After that, Louis would team up with Debra Hill -- Halloween (1978), The Fog (1980) -- for a series of loose remakes of AIP's back catalog for Showtime under the umbrella of Rebel Highway (1994) -- with the caveat that the chosen filmmakers could do whatever they wanted as long as they did it within the allotted budget of $1.7 million, which included updated takes on Roadracers (1959), Shake Rattle and Rock!
 (1956), Girls in Prison (1956), Motorcycle Gang (1957) and Cool and the Crazy (1958) among others by the likes of Joe Dante, Robert Rodriguez, John Milius and Alan Arkush.

-Donna Arkoff Roth, meanwhile, would also prove a chip off the old man's block by producing a string of her own modest hits, including Benny and Joon (1993), Grosse Pointe Blank (1997) and 13 Going on 30 (2004), and would team-up with her dad to help in the production of the slightly awry remake of The Haunting (1999).
+Donna Arkoff Roth, meanwhile, would also prove a chip off the old man's block by producing a string of her own modest hits, including Benny and Joon (1993), Grosse Pointe Blank (1997) and 13 Going on 30 (2004), and would team-up with her dad to help in the production of the slightly gone awry remake of The Haunting (1999).
 And before he passed away in 2001, the last thing Samuel Z. Arkoff would ever produce was another string of direct to video remakes with Louis, Teenage Caveman (1958), The She Creature (1956), Earth vs. the Spider (1958), The Day the World Ended (1955), and How to Make a Monster (1958), bringing and end to his long and storied career.

 Circling back to our featured feature, stranded in VHS purgatory for years and years after its theatrical run, Up the Creek finally made the digital jump back in 2012 through MGM's Limited Edition Collection, meaning a no frills, made-on-demand DVD-R like the Warner Archive discs.
 But then Kino Lorber released a slightly more affordable DVD and Bluray in 2015 and I snatched it up quick to replace my worn out VHS copy because, sometimes, nostalgia tends to stomp a mudhole in your logic circuits, leaving them completely goobered-up and stranded -- hell, no need to spell it out, you know where, without a paddle.

-Yeah, this wild and raunchy yarn of beer and boobs -- both kinds, and a whitewater raft race was, at the ripe old age of 13-and-a-half, the very first R-rated film Yours Truly managed to bluff his way into.
-And don’t tell my mom, okay?
-She still doesn’t know that I’ve never seen Splash (1984).
 Now.
 Did this first encounter and rite of passage have any influence on my positive reaction to this total dingus of a film?
 Has it clouded my judgment?
 Well, it probably didn’t hurt.
 What I do know is when I first saw it, Up the Creek made me laugh.
 Hard.
 And every time I’ve watched it since, it still makes me laugh just as hard.
 Every time.
 Get set to get wet, indeed.

 Originally posted on January 21, 2000, at 3B Theater.